oxidane/tmuxomatic/README.md

 * **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
 * **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges

+In the following demonstrations, the flex shell is represented by a simpler `flex>` prompt.

-For more information, see the list of flex commands, or follow the demonstrations below.
+For a detailed list of commands, type `help` from the flex shell.

-#### Flex demonstration #1 -- Create a windowgram from scratch
+#### Flex demonstration #1 -- Create a new windowgram

-Let's use flex to build a windowgram that previously required a lot of typing.
+Let's use flex to build a windowgram that would otherwise require a lot of typing.

+This windowgram is intended for managing cryptocurrency nodes, specifically bitcoin, litecoin, and namecoin.
+We'll have panes for: a general use shell (`1`), a disk monitor (`z`); and for each currency: a title with keep-alive loop on top (`B`, `L`, `N`), and blockchain information on bottom (`b`, `l`, `n`).

+This the windowgram we will be creating:

+	1111111111111111111111111zzzzzzzzzzzz
+	1111111111111111111111111zzzzzzzzzzzz
+	1111111111111111111111111BBBBLLLLNNNN
+	1111111111111111111111111BBBBLLLLNNNN
+	1111111111111111111111111BBBBLLLLNNNN
+	1111111111111111111111111BBBBLLLLNNNN
+	1111111111111111111111111bbbbllllnnnn
+	1111111111111111111111111bbbbllllnnnn
+	1111111111111111111111111bbbbllllnnnn
+	1111111111111111111111111bbbbllllnnnn

 Begin by opening the flex shell on the session file `session_flexample`.
-Note that flex will create the file for you if it does not already exist.
+Flex will create the session file for you if it does not already exist.

 	% tmuxomatic session_flexample --flex

 	flex>

-The flex shell is represented here by a `flex>` prompt.
-Like tmuxomatic, flex is simple but powerful.
-For a full list of commands, type `help` at any time.

-We'll be creating a layout for cryptocurrency nodes, specifically bitcoin, litecoin, and namecoin.
-We'll have panes for an installation shell (`1`), a disk monitor (`z`), and for each currency: a title with crash loop on top (`B`, `L`, `N`), and blockchain information on bottom (`b`, `l`, `n`).

-Begin by creating a new window named `wallets`.
+First use the `new` command to create a new window named `wallets`.
+By default, it will create a single pane window represented by the single character `1`.

 	flex> new wallets

 	1

+From here it takes only four flex commands to complete the envisioned windowgram.

-First let's `scale` this windowgram to `25` characters wide, by `10` characters tall, so it's easier to see.
-Many flex parameters are flexible; instead of characters we could have used multipliers or percentages.
+To make the window easier to work with, let's `scale` this windowgram to `25` characters wide, by `10` characters high.
+Many flex parameters are flexible, instead of characters we could have used multipliers or percentages.

 	flex> scale 25x10